dknight/loveprofiler/README.md

 ## Drivers

 At the moment only 2 drivers are supported: canvas and console.
-If driver is set to **canvas** then information is display directly on the Löve2D canvas.
-If **console** then output will be displayed in console (system terminal).
+If a driver is set to **canvas** then information is displayed directly on the Löve2D canvas.
+If **console** then output will be displayed in the console (system terminal).
 See `defaults.lua` file for more details.

 ## Logging

+There are 3 levels of messages:

+- information;
+- warning;
+- error.

-There are 3 levels of messages: information, warning and error.
-You can add log entry like this:
+You can add a log entry like this:

 ```lua
 local LoveProfiler = require("loveprofiler")